The Power of Multi-Touch Reporting

 Use influencer reporting and What if?
 Scenarios to hone future campaignsIn the current climate of mobile and app attribution, last-click attribution is still the standard.
 However, there is a lot to be learned from influencer reporting.
 Influencer reporting surfaces clicks and impressions that occurred but did not result in an install.
-Influencer data offers significant insight into your campaign performance as well as optimization opportunities.
+Influencer data offers significant insight into your campaign performance as well as optimization opportunities through multi-touch attribution.
 Examining each network’s ratio of installs to influencers reveals key takeaways that can drive optimization and identify the type of users to target.

 Let’s look at the difference between influencing and attributed engagements as influencers versus closers.
 You’ll notice that every network has its own unique mix.
 Some networks are heavier on closers, some drive more influencers, and some have an even distribution of both.
 This data can give us an influencers/install metric that reveals which networks drive (primarily) unique traffic.

 While this data is informative it does not give qualitative, actionable insight into campaign optimization.
 At first glance, it might be tempting to believe that networks with fewer closers are not additive to the overall campaign success, but this is not necessarily true.
 Applying an exposure-response curve shows that the first impression delivers the strongest value, with each subsequent impression decreasing in influence.
 You may conclude that networks with a high volume of influencers drive the most value.
 However, it may be too great a risk to decrease traffic on those networks that are actually closing the deal.

 Reach versus FrequencyWhen it comes to choosing between targeting new users or retargeting known users, consider the role and value of influencers.
 When it comes to acquisition, the first impression is the most valuable while the potency of the impression decreases with each subsequent serve.